How an Integrated Payroll and Time Tracking Solution Can Help Grow Your Business

-Integrating your time and attendance system with your payroll software can have a major impact on your company's budget and level of employee management.
-For many entrepreneurs, managing employees' time and attendance is one of the biggest and most time-consuming headaches related to owning a small business.
-Employers' concerns in this area are mirrored in the findings of the 2018 Paychex Pulse of HR Survey.
-Tracking employees' time and keeping up with regulations were among the most-cited HR challenges according to survey respondents.
+Integrating a time and attendance system with payroll software can have a major impact on your company's budget and level of employee management.
+For many entrepreneurs, managing employees' time and attendance is a significant and time-consuming task related to owning a business.
+Companies that are currently using separate, non-integrated systems for payroll time tracking and administration are likely still experiencing inefficiencies and added costs that can be alleviated with an integrated system.

 This opens the door to businesses either not paying employees enough for time they've worked — a frequent complaint among workers — or overpaying them.
 Issues revolving around payroll (such as not being properly paid) can negatively impact employee morale, which in turn can affect productivity in the workplace.

-Benefits of an automated time and attendance system
+Benefits of integrating time and attendance with payroll

 When integrated systems are combined with the intelligent logic of automation, work systems and employees can reach maximum efficiency.
 For example, electronic time tracking software can collect, track, and manage employee work hours and pay, freeing up HR staff to work on higher level tasks that cannot be automated.
-Data is analyzed on a real-time basis, enabling managers with the opportunity to review and approve employee time for payroll processing with greater efficiency and accuracy.
+Data is analyzed on a real-time basis, enabling managers to review and approve employee time for payroll processing with greater efficiency and accuracy.

-Automated systems can help track employee time in several ways, including:
+Automated systems can help track time in several ways, such as reading:

-- Reading a magnetic stripe or bar code on an employee's company card.
+- A magnetic stripe or bar code on an employee's company card.

-- Reading an employee's fingerprints through the use of biometric terminals (eliminating the problems of lost badges or of one employee clocking in and out for another).
+- Biometric information (eliminating the problems of lost badges or of one employee clocking in and out for another).

-- Reading times logged in and out at the employee's personal computer.
+- Times logged in and out at the employee's personal computer.

 Additional core benefits of an automated time and attendance system can include:

-Managing an efficient workforce: Automated time and attendance solutions give managers the ability to match scheduling to workload projections.
+Automated time and attendance solutions give managers the ability to match scheduling to workload projections.
 This can help increase efficiencies, meet production goals, and manage costs.
 An analytics dashboard also allows managers to review data over time, watch for opportunities to be more efficient, and head off problems that can derail productivity.
 Integrated solutions can then import those projections into other scheduling or budgeting systems, allowing managers to make more effective decisions with all the available data at hand.

-Time and attendance software can help ensure compliance by allowing managers to set notifications and to be immediately alerted of schedule conflicts.
-In addition, it's possible to manage overtime to help ensure your business remains within government, union, and company guidelines regarding both scheduling and compensation.
+Time and attendance software can help maintain compliance by allowing managers to set notifications and to be immediately alerted of scheduling conflicts.
+In addition, it's possible to manage overtime to help your business remain within government, contractual, and company guidelines regarding scheduling and compensation.

-Improving employee satisfaction: Scheduling and handling time-off requests are important elements in maintaining a satisfied workforce.
+Scheduling and handling time-off requests are important elements in maintaining a satisfied workforce.
 When employee satisfaction increases, issues like turnover may dramatically decrease.
 Companies that offer staff enough hours to maximize their incomes, while being flexible enough to accommodate vacation requests or scheduling needs, generally foster a desired employee experience.
-With automated systems, it's possible to quickly review, approve, or address absence requests and manage planned absences to minimize their effect on your company.
+With automated systems, it's possible to quickly review, approve, or address such requests and manage planned absences to minimize their effect on your company.

 Boosting data access and security

-Streamlining data entry can also help increase the accuracy of your payroll and HR information across platforms because fewer people are entering information and accessing the system, data is more likely to be accurate and there is less chance of unauthorized changes or incompatible information across different platforms.
-This can ultimately help prevent costly errors and save the time and money it would take to correct them.
+Streamlining data entry can also help increase the accuracy and security of your payroll and HR information across platforms.
+Because fewer authorized people are entering information and accessing the system, data is more likely to be accurate and there is less chance of unauthorized changes or incompatible information across different platforms.
+This can ultimately help prevent costly errors and save the time and money it would take to correct inaccuracies.

-An integrated interface can also help improve data security, since payroll and HR benefits systems contain highly sensitive company and employee data, from salary information to social security numbers.
-By integrating these systems into a highly secure HR platform, you can help reduce the chance of data breaches.
+An integrated interface can also help improve data security, since payroll and HR benefits systems contain highly sensitive company and employee information, such as salary and social security numbers.
+By integrating these systems into a highly secure HR platform, you can help lower the chance of data breaches.
 By reducing the number of access points into the system through an integrated platform and eliminating disparate systems, companies can help reduce the opportunities for internal or external hackers to gain unauthorized access to sensitive information.

-Don't let outdated or manual time tracking processes drag down your productivity or bottom line.
-Switch to an automated payroll time and attendance system with a powerful online timekeeping solution to effectively manage HR processes while minimizing internal inefficiencies.
+Don't let outdated, manual, or separate time tracking processes drag down your productivity.
+Switch to a payroll system that is fully integrated with a powerful online timekeeping solution to effectively manage HR processes while minimizing internal inefficiencies.